 Aside from the usual risks associated with combining gas and fire, by law a gas oven requires an explosion relief panel as well as a fresh air inlet and a volatile outlet to allow the spent combustibles to escape to the atmosphere.
 This means using an electric oven creates fewer emissions which means less risk to staff and less damage to the environment.
 Putting the correct safety features in place to keep the operation and staff safe from the dangers of using gas can be expensive so this is an additional cost that needs to be weighed up when looking at gas as a cheaper option.

-Therefore, although gas is a cheaper fuel than electricity, there are a number of factors that need to be taken into consideration that push the cost of using a gas oven up.
+Therefore, there are a number of factors that need to be taken into consideration that push the cost of using a gas oven up.
 Additionally, for certain applications, the controllability of electric ovens is essential and the safety concerns around using gas could make things difficult.
 CD Automation offer a number of different precision controllers to make using electric ovens even more efficient and easier to achieve the exact temperatures you require.